-The most important information for parents of new drivers, all in one place.
+The most important information for mentors of new drivers, all in one place.

-As a parent, there are few more nerve-wracking experiences than watching your child gain their independence as they learn to drive.
+As a parent, grandparent, sibling, guardian, friend or partner, there are few more nerve-wracking experiences than watching someone you care about gain their independence as they learn to drive.
 There are so many things that can go wrong and it's such an expensive time too.
 But armed with the right information you can save yourself a lot of worry - and that's what this website is for.
-In these pages we'll guide you through everything you need to know to help your child be a better, safer driver with a better, safer car.
+In these pages we'll guide you through everything you need to know to help your loved one be a better, safer driver with a better, safer car.

 FIVE WAYS YOU can make a difference: